From the pulpit, Harris calls out Trump for hurricane misinformation. Biden surveys Florida's damage

 Biden has pressed for Congress to act quickly to make sure the Small Business Administration and FEMA have the money they need to get through hurricane season, which ends Nov.
 30 in the Atlantic.
 He said Friday that Milton alone had caused an estimated $50 billion in damages.

-FEMA is part of the Homeland Security Department, and Secretary Alejandro Mayorkas said the hurricane season is far from over and there are other natural disasters for which the agency must ready.
+Homeland Security Secretary Alejandro Mayorkas, whose department oversees FEMA, said the hurricane season is far from over and there are other natural disasters for which the agency must ready.

 “We don’t know what’s coming tomorrow, whether it’s another hurricane, a tornado, a fire, an earthquake.
 We have to be ready.
 And it is not good government to be dependent on a day-to-day existence as opposed to appropriate planning,” Mayorkas said on CBS’ “Face the Nation.”